Open

 What is the Economic Infrastructure Program?

-The Economic Infrastructure Program offers up to $300,000 in grant funding to support major infrastructure projects that enhance local and regional economies in central and northern British Columbia.
-Eligible activities include the development or upgrade of public multi-use facilities and capital investments such as airports, greenhouses, energy diversification, and industrial park development.
+The Economic Infrastructure program offers up to $300,000 in grant funding to support major infrastructure projects that strengthen local and regional economies in central and northern British Columbia.
+Eligible activities include public multi-use facilities and capital investments that drive revenue and job creation.

 How much funding can be received?